jncraton/box-line-text/readme.md

 <summary>Advanced Usage</summary>

 - Press Ctrl-z to undo creating elements
+- Ctrl+Click and drag on an element will move it
+- Ctrl+Click and drag on the background will move all elements
 - Immediately after creating an element, you can use the arrow keys to cycle through a few basic styles:
-    - Boxes - Change background color
+    - Boxes - Background colors
-    - Lines - Add arrows
+    - Lines - Arrows
     - Floating text - Double size, quad size, vertical
 </details>